jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Looking at hour rising bills and shrinking savings accounts, we feel beat up.
 And, so we look around for help.

 We find lots of people selling ideological politics on television, social media, and back yard barbeques.
 They get our attention because ideologues insist their techniques and tools improve the economy.
 As the economy gets more uncertain, the more sales these ideologues close.
 As a result, many people think being "political" requires supporting a single ideology of "red", "blue", "green" and so on.
-These new ideological converts buy books, follow pundits, go to rallies, and...
+These new ideological converts buy books, follow pundits, go to rallies, and have a "good" or "bad" impressions about tools and techniques like solar panels, electric vehicles, government welfare programs, big businiess tax-cuts, and...

 Regular people keep getting our asses kicked in our real lives.

 We think good politics means supporting _one_ ideology and wrongfully think our government, paychecks, and happiness are governed by its rulebook.
 But like in fighting, learning one ideology is not enough to bring prosperity.

-Today's ideological teachers, pundits, and commentarors are not philosophers pondering how best to relieve the pains of our entire body politic.
-They are salesman pushing their chosen techniques and tools without even knowing what fight we're in.
+Today's ideological teachers, pundits, and commentators are not philosophers pondering how best to relieve the pains of our entire body politic.
+They are salesman pushing their chosen techniques and tools before knowing what fight we're each in.

 <!-- ![Ant Death Spiral](/assets/problem-solving-philosophy.png) -->
 _Ant Death Spiral.
 Image Needed._